DanielSharp01/mavapp-backend/README.md

 ## /train-instances/[:status-filter]

+Returns all train instances matching a specific status filter (filter is optional).
 This endpoint does not return train stations and other misc information about the train.
 For those use one of the `/train` endpoints.

 ### Parameters